cdgiessen/cdgiessen.github.io/index.md

 ##### Major Features:
 * Terrain Renderer​: Heightmap based with automatic level of detail adjustment using a Quadtree and Memory pool for quick allocation.

-* Procedural Noise Texture Generator​: Lets users create noise textures in a visual node graph editor and uses SIMD acceleration for caclulation.
+* Procedural Noise Texture Generator​: Lets users create noise textures in a visual node graph editor and uses SIMD acceleration for calculation.

 * Cross platform - CMake based, with both Windows and Linux Support​.
 Tested with both gcc and msvc.